dreamportdev/Osdev-Notes/04_Userspace/02_Switching_Modes.md

 - It pops `rflags` into the flags register.
 - It pops `rsp` and `ss` from the stack.
 This changes the mode for data accesses, and the stack used after `iret`.

 This is a very powerful instruction because it allows us to change the mode of both code and data accesses, as well as jump to new code all at once.
-It has the added benefit of switching the stack at the same time, which is fantastic.
+It has the added benefit of switching the stack and flags at the same time, which is fantastic.
+This is everything we need to properly jump to user code.

-Changing the flags atomically like this means we can from having interrupts disabled in supervisor mode, to enabling interrupts are soon as we're in user code.
-Without any risk of getting an interrupt in the middle of changing to user mode.
+Changing the flags atomically like this means we can go from having interrupts disabled in supervisor mode, to interrupts enabled in user code.
+All without the risk of having an interrupt occuring while we change these values ourselves.

 ### What to Push Onto The Stack
 Now let's talk about what these values should be. `rflags` is an easy one: set it to 0x202.
 Bit 2 is a legacy feature and must always be set, the other bit (`0x200`) is the interrupt enable flag.
-This means all other flags are cleared, and is what C/C++ and other languages expect flags to look like.
+This means all other flags are cleared, and is what C/C++ and other languages expect flags to look like when starting a program.

 For `ss` and `cs` it depends on the layout of your GDT.
 We'll assume that you have 5 entries in your GDT: